BartMassey/advent-of-code-2020/day06/README.md

 for Part 1 and Part 2: the type checker just isn't quite smart enough yet to easily express the desired thing.

+This branch shows a reimplementation of the nightly function `Iterator::fold_first()` which cleans up the code a bit.
+Adding "extention traits" to augment `std` is a pretty standard thing to do (pun intended).

 ---

 Solution to [this problem](https://adventofcode.com/2020/day/6).